sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ## Axe-core

 [Axe-core](https://github.com/dequelabs/axe-core) is a library that checks the accessibility of the rendered HTML in the browser.
-This is more powerful than static code analysis, like ESLint, because it can find [more problems](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md), like checking that text has sufficient color contrast.
+This is more powerful than static code analysis, like ESLint, because it can find [more problems](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md), like checking if the text has sufficient color contrast.

 There are many tools based on axe-core.